EpicOrange/riichi_advanced/documentation/galaxy.md

 ---
 RULES NOT YET IMPLEMENTED IN RIICHI ADVANCED:

-Each galaxy tile used in a natural meld/pair yields 1 shuugi upon win.
+When playing with shuugi, each galaxy tile used in a natural meld/pair yields 1 shuugi upon win.
 (A natural meld/pair is one where all galaxy tiles are used as their non-blue equivalents.) e.g. a 7m blue-8m blue-9m receives 2 shuugi.

-Each akadora, uradora, and ippatsu yields 1 shuugi upon win.
-(Possibly rinshan as well.
-We're not sure.)

 Having a hand comprising 14 galaxy jokers is a yakuman, called "Milky Way".
 This is valid even if the hand is open, even if it's won off a discarded galaxy joker, and even if the hand doesn't conform to the standard winning hand shapes.